xyproto/fortunecraft/README.md

 `fortunecraft` has a very different selection of fortunes compared to the good old `fortune` program.

+One of the goals for this utility is to be a proof of concept for Arch Linux for a package that depends on a model that depends on Ollama.

 ### Requirements

 Requires an Ollama server to be up and running, and the `gemma2:2b` model to be able to be evaluated, in terms of CPU and memory.
 Using a GPU is optional.